17 Romantic Things to Do in Ottawa

 15. Play Food & Wine

-For the perfect couple’s night out in Ottawa, dine at Play Food & Wine.
+For romantic things to do in Ottawa involving food, dine at Play Food & Wine.
 They offer small plates prepared from scratch with local and seasonal products whenever possible.
 They have an open concept kitchen on the second floor so you can watch the chefs at work!
 Best of all, they’ve got wine to match each and every dish.
-The waiters are knowledgable with menu and wine options which was very useful for me since I can’t decide on anything.
+The waiters are knowledgeable about menu and wine options which were very useful for me since I can’t decide on anything.

 Typically, 4-6 plates will be good for a couple, and with wine, your bill can easily go over $100.
 If you are on a budget, they offer a special lunch menu where you can get any two plates for $22.